rafael-santiago/kryptos/doc/MANUAL.md

 More details about the multiprecision handling functions are not given because it is considered an advanced topic for a final user manual.
 For more details try the technical documentation destinated to contributors.

+## So it is enough

+If you have understood every single sample code presented in here, I think that you are ready for some action with this library.
+I hope you enjoy!
+Happy coding! :)

+Do you think that something is still unclear?
+Please let me [know](https://github.com/rafael-santiago/kryptos/issues) and thank you!